gabrielcoutinh/DigiVault/README.md

 ## Behind the name

-- Combining "Digit" for digital and "Vault" for safe, transmitting security and digitality.
+- Combining "Digi" for digital and "Vault" for safe, transmitting security and digitality.